 - Look at the bigger picture.

 Getting checks in the mail doesn’t mean you’re getting ahead.
-Without dropping names, I’ll give an example.
-I once wrote for a publication that paid a monthly $50 stipend.
-I produced around eight pieces every month and each post was anywhere from 800 to 1,500 words.
-When you break it down, I was taken advantage of, but you live and learn, right?
+Hear me out: I once wrote for a publication that provided a monthly $50 stipend.
+I produced around eight pieces per month and each post was anywhere from 800 to 1,500 words.
+When you break it down, I was being taken advantage of, but you live and learn, right?
 Always ask yourself: “Is the amount of time I spent writing and researching this story reflective in my paycheck?”
-If the answer is no, you should rethink your situation.
+If the answer is no, rethink your situation.

 2 thoughts on “5 ways to get those coins as a freelancer”